zurdofio/oai/README.md

 # Collaborative work

-This source code is managed through a GITLAB server, a collaborative development platform:
+This source code is managed through a GITLAB server, a collaborative development platform.

 Process is explained in [CONTRIBUTING](CONTRIBUTING.md) file.